Omni's ideal transformer calculator is an easy tool that helps with a question: how does a transformer work?

 In an idealized picture, we disregard all potential losses and assume that all the magnetic field from the primary coil passes through the secondary coil.
 Then the only thing that matters is the ratio of the number of windings between the primary and secondary coil.
 This is because the strength of the magnetic field depends on the number of windings in the primary coil.
 The number of windings in the secondary coil determines the strength of the electromotive force.

 Ideal transformer calculator

-The ideal transformer equation relates the primary and the secondary voltage,
+The ideal transformer equation relates the primary and the secondary voltage as follows:

-Nsis the number of windings of the primary coil,
+- — Number of windings of the primary coil; and

-Npis the number of windings of the secondary coil,
+- — Number of windings of the secondary coil.

-It is educative to see that the electrical power in the primary coil and secondary coil are the same
+It is educative to see that the calculated electrical power in the primary coil and secondary coil are the same:

-This is a sign of the conservation of energy.
-In a real transformer, due to losses, the power at the secondary coil will be always smaller than the power at the primary coil.
+This relationship is a sign of the conservation of energy.
+In a real transformer, due to losses, the power at the secondary coil will always be smaller than the power at the primary coil.

 Current transformers are used to provide a precise measurement of the current.
 In current transformers, there are more secondary windings than primary windings.
 Therefore, the secondary current is smaller than the primary current.
-This way we can monitor or measure large currents using just a standard, small current, measuring devices.
-We usually connect the current transformer in a series.
+This way, we can monitor or measure large currents using standard, small current measuring devices.
+We usually connect the current transformer in series.

-Voltage transformers are parallel connected and their usual role is to decrease the voltage.
-The decreased voltage is useful for running household objects.
-Also, like in the case of current transformers, it allows for standard measuring devices to monitor high voltage lines.
+Voltage transformers are parallel connected, and their usual role is to decrease the voltage.
+The reduced voltage is useful for running household electrical items.
+Also, like in the case of current transformers, it allows for standard measuring devices to monitor high-voltage lines.
 In voltage transformers, there are more primary than secondary windings.